15 Types of Videos That Every Business Can Use

 Your overall production time generally will be less than 5 minutes.
 Don’t overthink them: Just be yourself and keep your script concise.

 These videos can be super short (most tend to be just under a minute long).

-You might only be sending this video to 1 or 2 people at a time, so don’t be as concerned with your play count.
+You might only be sending this video to one or two people at a time, so don’t be as concerned with your play count.
 Instead, look at how engaged your audience is, no matter how small it may be.
 Take a peek at your video’s heatmap to see whether or not your voicemail recipient watched the entire video or only part of it.
 Did you add a CTA or an Annotation Link in there?
 Be sure to check if the viewer clicked on them.

 Video can be a sales secret weapon, especially if you’re working with clients all around the world.
 There are many advantages to using a pre-recorded sales presentation, not least of which is timing.
 Emailing back and forth just to get something in the books can slow the momentum of the sales process.

 Recording a sales presentation with a webcam and screen-recording tool like Soapbox can help speed things up.
 Prospects can watch your pitch on their own time, returning to points you made earlier in the pitch, and then share it with colleagues if they need to.
 Not only will they appreciate the effort and planning you put into it, but they can also get more of the information they’re looking for up front.

 When creating a Soapbox video, you’re able to record both your friendly face via webcam and your laptop screen simultaneously, giving you the opportunity to add a personal touch to your videos, just like Nextep does in this example: